pykeen/pykeen/README.rst

 Code examples can be found in the `notebooks directory
 <https://github.com/SmartDataAnalytics/PyKEEN/tree/master/notebooks>`_.

+Further tutorials are avilable in our `Documentation <https://pykeen.readthedocs.io/en/latest/>`_.

 CLI Usage - Set Up Your Experiment within 60 seconds
 ----------------------------------------------------
 To start the PyKEEN CLI, run the following command: